Civil society is an important actor and development cooperation partner

 Please visit the organisations’ own websites for more detailed information on their development cooperation projects.

-The Ministry for Foreign Affairs grants multiannual programme support to 22 organisations.
+The Ministry for Foreign Affairs grants multiannual programme support to 21 organisations.
 This allows the organisations to promote development consistently on a long-term basis.
-Programme support is granted to 17 civil society organisations; Kepa, the umbrella organisation for Finnish development cooperation organisations; and Kehys, the Finnish NGDO Platform to the European Union.
-Kepa and Kehys provide training and advice for Finnish civil society organisations and conduct advocacy work.
+Programme support is granted to 16 CSOs and three foundations.
+Additionally, support is channelled to Fingo, an NGO platform and expert on global development (former Kepa and Kehys together), which offers training and guidance for Finnish NGOs and CSOs and does advocacy work.